 What about the Banditos?
 We can never talk about RVing on Baja without someone asking these questions.
 Not surprising given the significant negative media campaign about violence in Mexico over the past few years.
 The reality is bad things happen everywhere in the world including Canada and the United States and these facts should not make us afraid to travel or leave our homes.

-Tragically, Lyle and Marie Ann McCann disappeared on the road in their RV travelling from Edson, Alberta to British Columbia in the summer of 2010 and were subsequently declared deceased a year later in 2011.
+Tragically, Lyle and Marie Ann McCann disappeared on the road in their RV traveling from Edson, Alberta to British Columbia in the summer of 2010 and were subsequently declared deceased a year later in 2011.
 Their Class A Motorhome was found burnt to the ground, their towed SUV was also found abandoned a couple of days later, they have sadly never been found although there have been charges laid.
 We have been camping in Mexico since 1985 and we are not aware of this kind of incident ever occurring on Baja or Mexico.
 On a sunny Sunday afternoon in August of 2011, machine gun fire broke out at the entrance of a 5 Star Hotel in Kelowna, BC as an SUV full of gangsters and associates were the target of a hit, how other guests

 were not shot or injured is nothing less than miraculous.
-We are not aware of this kind of shoot out happening at such a popular tourist destination in Mexico or Baja.
-Statistically you are 20X more likely to be killed in a traffic accident driving in the US then be murdered as a tourist in Mexico and believe us when we say you really do not want to know the number of murders that occur every day in LA County, the home of DisneyLand and Knotts Berry Farm.
+We are not aware of this kind of shootout happening at such a popular tourist destination in Mexico or Baja.
+Statistically, you are 20X more likely to be killed in a traffic accident driving in the US then be murdered as a tourist in Mexico and believe us when we say you really do not want to know the number of murders that occur every day in LA County, the home of Disneyland and Knotts Berry Farm.

 The proof, as they say, is in the pudding.
 We have never felt threatened or afraid, we have always felt safe.
 We have taken our children when they were youngsters and as adults.
-We have taken Lisa’s elderly mother camping with us three times and our entire family spent 10 days at Christmas in Ensenanda, Baja this year with only great times and memories to report.
-Despite how the media or our government portray Baja or Mexico we believe it is very safe for RVers, not so safe for those involved in gangs, guns and drugs!
+We have taken Lisa’s elderly mother camping with us three times and our entire family spent 10 days at Christmas in Ensenada, Baja this year with only great times and memories to report.
+Despite how the media or our government portray Baja or Mexico we believe it is very safe for RVers, not so safe for those involved in gangs, guns, and drugs!
 PART 3

 Mexico & Mexicans?

-Mexico has a very colourful and interesting history which makes it fascinating to explore.
+Mexico has a very colorful and interesting history which makes it fascinating to explore.
 This country hosted many Pre-Columbian Mesoamerica cultures and advanced civilizations including Olmecs, Toltec, Teotihaucans, Maya, and Aztec.
 After 4,000 years, these civilizations were destroyed with the arrival of Hernan Cortez and Spain in 1519.